operator-framework/operator-controller/docs/demos/coast-to-coast-q4-2023.md

 ```

 Similar to the previous procedure, the `Catalog` updates its resolved reference,
-but the `Operator` resource remains the same and does not
+but the `ClusterExtension` resource remains the same and does not
 automatically upgrade to `v1.1.0`

 ### Update the FBC Image to contain a bundle for `v1.0.1`